 Then there was the time that we had a LaMancha that produced so much milk, I couldn’t get her milked out fast enough, and she wound up consuming so much grain that she got diarrhea.
 (That’s when I started mixing in alfalfa pellets!)

 And I’ll never forget the time that we were at a goat show and decided to let our bottle kids have as much milk as they wanted.
-That’s a super embarrassing way to discover that too much milk causes diarrhea.
+That’s a super embarrassing way to discover that too much milk causes goat diarrhea.
 (We had no way to keep the milk cold, so we were going to have to dump whatever we didn’t use, so it seemed a better idea to just let the kids have it.
 Right?
 Wrong!)
 Here is more information on bottle-feeding baby goats.

 The only time I ever had a goat get diarrhea from stress was when we picked up three kids in Massachusetts and were about half an hour into our drive home to Illinois.
 Did I mention that the kids were in dog crates in the car?
 Yeah, that was stinky.

-The most common cause of diarrhea in goat kids more than 3 weeks old is coccidiosis.
+The most common cause of diarrhea in baby goats more than 3 weeks old is coccidiosis.
 It is treated with over-the-counter oral meds.
 Amprolium (Corid) or sulfa drugs, such as sulfamethazine, sulfadimethoxine (Albon) are most commonly used once a day for five days.
 If you start treatment for coccidiosis, and you don’t see any improvement within a couple of days, you need to get a fecal to get a definitive diagnosis.

 If a kid gets diarrhea at less than three weeks, then it’s probably caused by either too much milk or an infection.
 I never say never, but it’s highly unusual for a kid to get too much milk when dam raised.
 It’s only happened here twice in 700 kids.